topwara/topwara/README.md

 ## Tech stack

-The black and white logo means I used it in the past.
+Note : Php and Python I used it in the past.
 But I only know the basics.

 ### Programming Languages